roosterMAP/rmKit-docs/docs/source/uv.rst

 |video|

-``Bounds Transform`` is a modal tool that enables the use to transform the selected uv components using a bounding box toolhandle.
+``Bounds Transform`` is a modal tool that enables the use to transform the selected uv components using a bounding box tool handle.
 Click and drag within the box to move the entire selection, pull on a corner to resize along **U** and **V**, or pull on an edge to resize along **U** or **V**.